brimdata/zui/CONTRIBUTING.md

 Thank you for contributing to Brim!

-Per [common practice](https://www.thinkful.com/learn/github-pull-request-tutorial/Feel-Free-to-Ask#Feel-Free-to-Ask), please [open an issue](https://github.com/brimdata/brim/wiki/Troubleshooting#opening-an-issue) before sending a pull request.
+Please [open an issue](https://github.com/brimdata/brim/wiki/Troubleshooting#opening-an-issue) before sending a pull request.
 If you think your ideas might benefit from some refinement via Q&A, come talk to us on [Slack](https://www.brimdata.io/join-slack/) as well.

 ## Setup